-Pete West and services company NUMA have the infrastructure, expertise and experience to provide support for underwater and marine film productions of any size or budget.
+Pete West, founding member of OAA and his services company NUMA have the infrastructure, expertise and experience to provide support for underwater and marine film productions of any size or budget.

 Building a better future through innovation.
 Founded in 2010, the Ocean Exchange is the international platform for accelerating the adoption across industries of solutions that positively impact the environment, economies and health, while respecting cultures around the world.

 Oceanic’s innovative diving products are sold through more than 600 U.S. dive retailers and worldwide through more than 25 international distributors and AUP’s own affiliate companies in Australia, Singapore, Japan, England, Germany, and Italy.

 Oceanic Preservation Society (OPS) is a non-profit organization that creates film, photography and media, inspiring people to save the oceans.
 Founded in 2005 by renowned photographer and avid diver Louie Psihoyos, OPS is headquartered in Boulder, CO, conveniently between two oceans.
 OPS’s first film, The Cove, has won dozens of awards around the world, including the Oscar® for Best Documentary in 2009, and inspired over a million people to action.

 A non-profit association based in Mexico dedicated to the awareness of pelagic life through the documentation of species and events.
 We document pelagic life from the most explored areas to the furthest corners of the open ocean.
 Our main efforts go into capturing high-quality images and the divulgation of these.
 All this energy is invested in an effort to nurture your soul towards the open ocean.